Majorana-mediated thermoelectric transport in multiterminal junctions: Thermoelectric response

-\textit{Thermoelectric response.}\textemdash We are interested in the thermoelectric charge and heat currents, $I_R$ and $J_R$, respectively, in the right normal-metal terminal in linear response.
-Note that we are only interested in the low-energy response around the Fermi energy with an equilibrium chemical potential $\mu = 0$ in superconducting systems.
-We consider the small voltage or temperature bias, $\delta V$ or $\delta T$, respectively, to be applied to the right terminal, which implies $T_L = T$, $\mu_L = 0$, $T_R = T + \delta T$, and $\mu_R = e\, \delta V$.
-Then, the Onsager relations read \cite{benenti2017fundamental,supplement}
+We are interested in the thermoelectric charge and heat currents, $I_R$ and $J_R$, respectively, in the right contact within linear response at the Fermi energy $\mu = 0$.
+We consider the small voltage and temperature bias, $\delta V$ and $\delta T$, respectively, to be applied to the right terminal, which implies $T_L = T$, $\mu_L = 0$, $T_R = T + \delta T$, and $\mu_R = e\, \delta V$.
+Then, starting from Eqs.~\eqref{eq:transmissionFunctions} and \eqref{eq:thermoelectricCurrent4} in Appendix~\ref{sec:appendixC}, the linear response Onsager relations read \cite{benenti2017fundamental}

 where $\mathcal{L} = (\mathcal{L}_{mn})_{m,n=1,2}$ is the Onsager matrix with